openworm/owmeta/tests/README.md

 This directory contains the unit and integration tests for owmeta.

-* ConfigureTest.py - Tests for the Configure class, which provides functionality to modules to allow outside objects to parameterize their behavior
+* ConfigureTest.py - Tests for the Configuration class, which provides functionality to modules to allow outside objects to parameterize their behavior
 * DataIntegrityTest.py - Integration tests that read from the database and